GuilhemN/covid-19-tracing-app-modelling/discussion.md

 Contact network epidemiology is a paradigm to modelize an epidemic, it has been widely studied and it can account for discrepency of transmission beteween individuals.
 It has been discussed that this approach is suited to model epidemic as SARS Cov 1 in [1].
-That's why we chose this model.
+That's why we chose this approach.
 Moreover, the structure of the graph chosen has a great impact of the final size of the outbreat, as discussed in [2].
 We chose two model for the graph : a model using an exponential law for the degrees distribution.
 This seems suited for desease as SARS and urban areas [3].
 For the second graph structure, we used a method from [3] and we build the network by stages : first we build households, next the connection between them.